Aspen 311 Connect Instructions

 How do I check the status of a request I submit?

-You must have submitted your communication using by signing up and using your profile (non-anonymous).
+You must have submitted your communication by signing up and using your profile (non-anonymous).
 If you log in to Aspen 311 Connect, you will be able to view tickets you have submitted and check on their status.

 How do I reset my password or account email?